crdrisko/drychem/common-utilities/libs/math/docs/math.md

 ./testAllMathFunctions
 ```

-*NOTE: the samples and tests will not be installed with the rest of the library.
+*NOTE: The samples and tests will not be installed with the rest of the library.
 They exist only to extend the documentation and help the user navigate the library.*